 How to create a .gitignore file

 Some tools & IDEs will generate a .gitignore file automatically when you start a new project.
 If you have cloned a project from an existing remote repository, it probably has a .gitignore file already.
 If you don’t see a file named .gitignore, you can create a new .gitignore file yourself.
-Either you can use a text editor, or any command or trick you know to create a new file, and name it .gitignore.
+Either you can use a text editor, or any command or trick you know to create a new file and name it .gitignore.
 It's that simple.
-From the terminal you can do
+From the terminal, you can do

-touch .gitignore or from your File Manager, rigit click and select the Create New File or similar command.
+touch .gitignore or from your File Manager, right click and select the Create New File or similar command.
 Or you can create a new document in a text editor and save the empty file while giving it the name .gitignore.

 Example of a .gitignore file

 GitHub maintains a repository of .gitignore files for almost all languages and frameworks.
 You can look for the one that you need from the following URL https://github.com/github/gitignore.
 Download the appropriate file and copy it to your project’s root folder, then rename it to .gitignore by removing the filename.
-Even if you already have a .gitignore file in your project’s root folder you can look at the contents of the file there, and make necessary change in your own .gitignore file.
-This is how a gitignore file looks like.
+Even if you already have a .gitignore file in your project’s root folder you can look at the contents of the file there, and make necessary changes in your own .gitignore file.
+This is what a gitignore file looks like.
 The lines starting with a # are comments that are optional.
 I prefer keeping a comment so I know why I ignored that particular file at that time.

 When to create a .gitignore file

-Ideally, you should create a .gitgnore file as soon as you start your project, even if it is an empty one.
+Ideally, you should create a .gitgnore file as soon as you start your project, even if it is empty.
 It's best to initiate a git repository after creating the .gitignore file.
 That helps git identify the files that do not need to be tracked.
-If you add a .gitignore file in the git repository is where the files are already tracked, you need to manually remove and un-track the already tracked files.
+If you add a .gitignore file in the git repository where the files are already tracked, you need to manually remove and un-track the already tracked files.
 That's why it is a good idea to make the .gitignore file one of the first ones in the git repository.
 If you need to ignore a file that is already being tracked, you need to do that individually using the following command:

 $ git rm --cached PATH_TO_FILE

-Personally, I prefer to add .gitignore file and a README.md file as soon as I create a new project.
+Personally, I prefer to add a .gitignore file and a README.md file as soon as I create a new project.

-Why to create a .gitignore file
+Why create a .gitignore file

 This is one of the most common questions that a beginner asks.
-Why should you ignore some files in the repository instead of checking them all into git?
+Why should you ignore some files in the repository instead of checking them all into Git?
 That's because not all files in your working directory are useful or relevant to you or other collaborators.
 Some files can even contain information that you'd like to store temporarily.
 When you check-in a file to git, all the changes to it are stored in git, which might not be necessary.
 If you are not sure whether you should keep a file/folder or ignore it, the following examples will give you an idea.